Saran district

 Saran district is one of the 38 districts of Indian state of Bihar.
 The district, part of Saran Division, is also known as Chhapra district after the headquarters of the district, Chhapra.

-It is considered as one of the richest zamindaris of Bihar after Raj Darbhanga, Hathwa Raj, Bettiah Raj and Raj Najarganj, Saran Raj.
+It is considered as one of the richest zamindaris of Bihar after Raj Darbhanga, Hathwa Raj, Bettiah Raj and Raj Najarganj, Saran Raj Bhatkeshri Estate.

 Typonym

 It is said that "Saran" is a corrupted form of the word Sarangaranya (forest of deer).
 According to legend, earlier it was a dense forest full of deer and the home of Rishi Sarangi.
 Another suggestion is that the name is corruption of Sakra-aranya (the forest of Indra).

 History

-Chirand, 10 kilometres east of Chhapra, is a stratified Neolithic, Chalcolithic, and Iron Age settlement, which is known for its continuous archaeological record from the Neolithic age (about 2500–1345 BC) to the reign of the Pal dynasty who ruled during the pre-medieval period.
-The archaeological records suggest transitions in human habitation patterns in Chirand dating from 2500 BC to 30 AD.
+One of the earliest reliable historical references to the region dates back to 898 CE, when the village of Dighwara Dubauli in present-day Saran produced a copper plate inscription issued during the reign of King Mahendrapal Deva.

-Hathwa Raj was a zamindar dynasty in the Saran division of Bihar belonging to Bhumihars, which encompassed 1,365 villages, was inhabited by more than 391,000 people, and produced an annual rental of almost a million rupees.
+Medieval Period

-The Hindi version of Saran Gazetteer titled as Srijan was released in September 2016.
+According to the Ain-i-Akbari, Saran was one of the six sarkars (revenue divisions) forming the province of Bihar during the Mughal period.
+By the time the Diwani (revenue administration) was granted to the East India Company in 1765, the number of sarkars had increased to eight, including Saran and Champaran.
+These two were later merged into a single administrative unit known as Saran.